abrasive/shairport/README.md

 This gives the service a particular name — "Joe's Stereo" and specifies that audio device hw:0 be used.

-For best results — including getting true mute and instant response to volume control and pause commands — you should access the hardware volume controls.
+For best results with the `alsa` backend — including getting true mute and instant response to volume control and pause commands — you should access the hardware volume controls.
 Use `amixer` or `alsamixer` or similar to discover the name of the mixer control to be used as the `mixer_control_name`.

 Here is an example for for a Raspberry Pi using its internal soundcard — device hw:0 — that drives the headphone jack:
 ```